Anna-Assistant/Anna/docs/README.md

 Anna is a community driven ambitious virtual assistant on Google Chrome to help people Automate actions using Voice. :elephant:

-Sounds boring.
+Sounds boring?
 Let's try again.

-Meet Anna, your very own personal assistant on [Google Chrome Webstore](https://chrome.google.com/webstore/detail/anna-assistant/kmkkgdkinnjokklbfloikdbdohbiklog).
-It will make your life so effortless.
-You don't have to open browser and type your browser what to do.
-Instead just talk to your computer, like it is your best friend.
+Meet Anna, your very own personal assistant on [Google Chrome Webstore](https://chrome.google.com/webstore/detail/anna-assistant/kmkkgdkinnjokklbfloikdbdohbiklog) to help make your life effortless.
+Why to open and type in browser when you can just talk to it, and tell what to do.

-It won't do everything, but it will reduce the time to do certain things.
+Anna will be there to help you do what you want.
 You want to take a screenshot, say "hey, screenshot".
 You want to open a website like facebook, say "hey, open facebook".
-It can do so much [more](https://github.com/Anna-Assistant/Anna/blob/master/docs/HowItWorks.md). **When you have a voice, speak up.
-Don't type.**
+Not only this, it can do much [more](https://github.com/Anna-Assistant/Anna/blob/master/docs/HowItWorks.md). **Why to type when you can just speak**

 Anna is still in alpha, that means she is still learning and won't work sometimes.
 But if you love the idea, you could make her amazing.
 You can teach her things, help others teach her things or just installing her and giving us your valuable feedback and ideas. **Dicuss on [Product hunt](https://www.producthunt.com/posts/anna-assistant)** about Anna.

 If you love to support Anna consider buying me a coffee to help build Anna.
-You support can go a long way.
-Lets not make all the assistants owned by big MNC, lets build our own and make tech better. :star:
+Your support can make her go a long way.
+Let's not make all the assistants owned by big MNC, lets build our own and make tech better. :star:

 <a href="https://www.buymeacoffee.com/MqTYEIw" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>